A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 Using the same Landing Page report that was generated to get an indication of how many new users were entering the site and where they were coming from, we can get insight into their behavior as well.

-- Bounce rate (%): this measures the amount of single page sessions in which no links were clicked and no additional pages on your website were viewed.
+- Bounce rate (%): this measures the percentage amount of single page sessions.
+This means no links were clicked and no additional pages on your website were viewed.
 An engaged audience will correspond to a low bounce rate.

 - Pages/Session: The average number of pages views in a session.